michaelmikelic/Loan-Qualifier/README.md

 ## Contributors

-This application was created by Michael Mikelic
+This application was created by Michael Mikelic [Mikelic Github](https://github.com/michaelmikelic/Loan-Qualifier)

 ---